 The following is information from The American Society for Reproductive Medicine (ASRM) which is a nonprofit organization that provides information, education, and advocacy in the field of reproductive medicine and biology.

 Your embryos can be tested for abnormal chromosomes before they are transferred to the uterus.
 This is called preimplantation genetic testing, or PGT.
 It is done in a lab, using in vitro fertilization (IVF).
-To learn more about IVF, please see the ASRM fact sheet titled In vitro fertilization (IVF).
 One or more cells from each embryo is sent for genetic testing.
 Genetically healthy embryos are transferred to the uterus, where they may attach to its lining and produce a pregnancy.

 Cells from the embryo can be tested for a gene that may produce a specific disease.
 This will show if an embryo is normal (no disease) or affected (has the disease).
 It will also show if the embryo is carrying the disease but unaffected by it.
 An unaffected carrier is someone who can pass the disease to his or her children, but does not personally have any signs of the disease.